The Death Penalty: How bad is the European Union?

 From: Dudley Sharp, independent researcher, death penalty expert, former opponent, 832-439-2113, CV at bottom

-As with all sanctions, the death penalty represents justice and it saves more innocent lives (2), therefore the lack thereof confounds justice and is a greater harm to innocents (3), as EU supports, making EU the greater human rights violator.
+As with all sanctions, the death penalty represents justice and, in addition it protects and saves more innocent lives, in six ways, than does a life imprisonment (1) which confounds justice and is a greater harm to innocents (1), as EU supports, making EU the greater human rights violator.

 1) The EU's Hypocricy